breadoliveoilsalt/birch-book-search/README.md

   - running `git init` and adding the `.env` file to you `.gitignore` file, and
   - pasting into .env the following: REACT_APP_GOOGLE_BOOKS_API_KEY = "your actual API key"

-5. In your terminal, from the app's parent director, run `npm start`.
+5. In your terminal, from the app's root directory, run `npm start`.
 Then head to localhost:3000 in your browser to use the app.

-To close out the program, close your browser, and in the terminal where you ran `npm start`, hit control+c (on a Mac).
+6. To close out the program, close your browser, and in the terminal where you ran `npm start`, hit control+c (on a Mac).
 To run the program again, repeat step 5.

+To run and see tests for the app, in your terminal from the app's root directory, run `npm test --verbose`

 ## Contributions, Bugs, Licence, and Code of Conduct